Filter-then-Weight: Online Data Selection and Reweighting for LLM Fine-Tuning: Problem Setup

 We consider a large-scale training corpus, denoted as $\mathcal{D}_{tr} := \{x_i\}^{N}_{i=1}$, which has mixed knowledge type and data quality.
 Rather than minimizing the training loss over $\mathcal{D}_{tr}$, our goal is to optimize the model performance on the \emph{target distribution} from a different distribution.
 Let $\mathcal{D}_{tar}$ denote a small validation or target dataset drawn from the downstream task distribution, and let $\mathcal{L}_{\mathrm{tar}}(\theta):= \mathbb{E}_{x_j \sim \mathcal{D}_{tar}} [l(\theta, x_j)]$, where $l$ is the loss function.
 Note that the validation set typically is considerably smaller than the training set, i.e., $|\mathcal{D}_{tar}| \ll |\mathcal{D}_{tr}|$.
 Given limited validation data, our primary objective is to improve the predictive performance of a fine-tuned model on a specific target task by strategically leveraging the vast but noisy training corpus.

-For our fine-tuning setup, a naive approach of utilizing the entire training corpus is not only computationally inefficient but can also be detrimental to model performance.
-Such a strategy may lead to adverse phenomena like model misalignment or catastrophic forgetting.
-Considering standard batch-based training paradigm, an effective approach may be to select a smaller but high-quality subset strategically from $\mathcal{D}_{tr}$ that is maximally beneficial for the target task.
-The aim of this approach is to accelerate model convergence and mitigate the performance degradation that can arise from error accumulation, particularly during the initial stages of training.

-\textbf{Online and Memory-Constrained Data Selection.} We consider an online fine-tuning setting, where training proceeds in a sequential batch-based manner.
-At each iteration $t$, the algorithm is presented with a candidate pool $\mathcal{S}^{(t)} \subset \mathcal{D}_{tr}$, from which it must decide how to leverage the available samples for parameter updates.
-This is a common practice for efficiency.
-Note that the algorithm does not assume persistent access to the entire training corpus.
-Instead, it may optionally revisit a limited subset of previously seen training samples that are stored under a fixed memory budget.
-This is important in practical large-scale fine-tuning scenarios, where full data replay is prohibitive and selection decisions must be made on-the-fly based on the current model state.
+\textbf{Online and Memory-Constrained Data Selection.} We consider an online fine-tuning setting where training proceeds in a sequential batch-based manner.
+At each iteration $t$, the algorithm is presented with a candidate pool $\mathcal{S}^{(t)} \subset \mathcal{D}_{\mathrm{tr}}$ and must decide how to leverage its samples for parameter updates without persistent access to the full corpus.
+A limited memory buffer of previously seen samples may be revisited under a fixed memory budget, but full data replay is prohibited—reflecting practical constraints in large-scale streaming fine-tuning where selection decisions must be made on-the-fly based on the current model state.

-\textbf{Weighted Training Update.} We use continuous weights $w_i \in \mathbb{R}$ to select data points.
-When $w_i \in \{0,1\}$, our formulation reduces to standard data selection, where a subset of samples is chosen for training.
-In contrast, using continuous weights enables a more expressive mechanism that subsumes both data selection and data reweighting, and allows the contribution of each sample to be adaptively modulated based on its relevance to the target task.
-More specifically, given a candidate mini-batch $\mathcal{S}^{(t)}$, we assign a weight $w_i \in \mathbb{R}$ to each sample $x_i \in \mathcal{S}^{(t)}$.
-The resulting weighted training gradient at step $t$ is
+\textbf{Weighted training update.} We use continuous weights $w_i \in \mathbb{R}_{\geq 0}$ to score candidate samples.
+Setting $w_i \in \{0, 1\}$ recovers standard subset selection, while continuous weights subsume both selection and reweighting, allowing each sample's contribution to be adaptively modulated based on its relevance to the target task.
+Given a candidate mini-batch $\mathcal{S}^{(t)}$, the resulting weighted training gradient at step $t$ is

-where $\theta_{t-1}$ denotes the model parameters before the $t$-th update, and weights $w = \{w_i\}$.
-The model parameters are then updated using a gradient-based optimizer to a new model $\theta_{t}$: